 Do you already have your working holiday to live in France for a year, or are you considering coming to live in France and want to try the Working Holidays?

-You know you need to have health insurance for living in France during your one-year Working Holiday.
+You know you need to have health insurance to live in France during your one-year Working Holiday.

 It is a mandatory requirement for this Visa in France.